microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/CONTRIBUTING.md

 ## Deployment

-This module should be deployed to npm when you would like the world to see it, this may mean making your code handle a staging vs production environment (because the URLs will be different.)
+This module should be deployed to npm when you would like the world to see it, this may mean making your code handle a production environment (because the URLs will be different.)

 For example, this is how you can handle getting the URL for a CSS file which is included in your `dist` folder: